nitinronge91/Fleet-Wide-Breach-Master-Key-Attack-on-Electric-Vehicle-Ecosystem/README.md

 After pairing key fob with captured key pairing signal with single ECU.
 We took Body control module ECU from other two different vehicle models of same OEM and performed the same procedure of unpairing the paired key fob and pairing the same key fob by replaying captured key pairing signal with the help of HackRF device.

 ![IMG-20240313-WA0005](https://github.com/user-attachments/assets/5cb0dcdc-5554-436c-b8b6-baf4c2cda85d)

-Lab set up for two Body control module ECU from different vehicle models,single key fob paired with two different ECU by replaying captured key fob signal.
+*Lab set up for two Body control module ECU from different vehicle models,single key fob paired with two different ECU by replaying captured key fob signal*

 We were successfully able to pair same single key fob with three different Body control module ECUs from different vehicle models.
 Attacker can pair key fob with any vehicle of these vehicle models with the help of captured key fob signal and can gain unauthorised access to the vehicle.